gilmore-lab/moco-3-pattern-psychophysics/notes/moco-3pat-psychophysics-experiment-instructions.md

       - coherence = [.2,.4,.6,.8]

       8. Choose which input device will be used for the experiment
-9. Participants should be seated 60 cm from the monitor10.
-Participant Instructions:
+9. Participants should be seated 60 cm from the monitor
+10. Participant Instructions (adult):
     - Fixate on the dot in the center of the display and to use your peripheral vision to determine which of the displays exhibits an optic flow pattern.
     - There is a 10 second response time limit
     - We will take a break half way through the study.
+    Participant Instructions (child):
+    - Look at the dot in the middle of the screen
+    - Point to the image which is moving up and down or in and out.
 11. Participant will see welcome screen
 12. Next PsychToolbox screen will show briefly
 13. A blank screen will appear